Is there a shift in science culture – and do we even need one?

 As a quintessence, several of them confirmed Stevens’ report.
 They, too, had come to the conclusion that more cooperative, inclusive approaches tended to be the more fruitful ones.
 On the long run, anyone would benefit from shared information, be it ECR or senior scientist – provided that collaboration was not regarded as a one-way street.

-As one of the researches pointed out, even Darwinism has changed its main paradigm from “survival of the fittest” to “survival of the most sympathetic” by now – even though this message apparently has not reached everyone’s desk yet.
+As one of the researchers pointed out, even Darwinism has changed its main paradigm from “survival of the fittest” to “survival of the most sympathetic” by now – even though this message apparently has not reached everyone’s desk yet.
 There is ample evidence that productivity of the individual worker will rise in a kind, compassionate and thoughtful work environment.
 And there is no reason why what holds true for any other kind of job should be any different in science.

 In contrast, the “publish or perish” strategy, forcing scientists to rather publish questionable results than publish no results at all, is distinctly appointed as a source of trouble.
 Not only with respect to the quality of published results.
 Scarcity of grants evokes rude behavior among those competing for them.
 A more polite and decent way of conduct within the scientific community, especially where publishing policies are concerned, might, on the long run, vastly improve the quality of scientific publications.